philip928lin/PyCHAMP/docs/source/example_SD6.rst

 .. _example_l:

-Creating simple input dictionaries to set up and run an SD-6 LEMA simulation
+Creating simple input dictionaries to set up and run an SD-6 model simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 PyCHAMP provides the functionality for users to tailor their input dictionaries, ensuring the simulation is customized for their specific need.
 This section guides users through the process of constructing basic input dictionaries for the PyCHAMP package's different classes to simulate the SD-6 LEMA scenario.
-In the forthcoming example, we simulate three individual farmer agents, each managing a single field with no splits and a single well, located in an area served by one aquifer.
+In the forthcoming example, we simulate three individual farmer, each managing a single field with no splits and a single well, located in an area served by one aquifer.
 Each farmer considers the other two farmers in their decision-making network, meaning the choices of one can influence others.
 The crop choices available are corn, sorghum, and soybeans, while the selected irrigation technology is center pivot LEPA.
-Graphical representation of the setup, essential parameters, and their associated values for the behavior agents are illustrated and outlined in the subsequent figure and table.
+Graphical representation of the setup, essential parameters, and their associated values for the farmers are illustrated and outlined in the subsequent figure and table.

 .. figure:: example1.png
    :align: center
    :width: 80%
    :alt: alternative text

-   Illustration of a simple setup for an SD-6 LEMA model.
+   Illustration of a simple setup for an SD-6 model.

-   *Note: Each behavior agent is in a network with others*.
+   *Note: Each farmer is in a network with others*.

-.. csv-table:: Important attributes and their values associated with different behavior agents
+.. csv-table:: Important attributes and their values associated with different farmers
    :file: simpleInput.csv
    :widths: auto
    :header-rows: 1

-The following section outlines a detailed process for generating input dictionaries and executing an SD-6 LEMA model simulation.
+The following section outlines a detailed process for generating input dictionaries and executing an SD-6 model simulation.

-1. Begin by importing the SD-6 LEMA model into your working environment from the package.
+1. Begin by importing the SD-6 model into your working environment from the package.

 .. code-block:: python

 	from py_champ.models.sd6_model import SD6Model

-2. Specify the available crop types and irrigation technologies, along with the number of splits for each farmer agent's field.
+2. Specify the available crop types and irrigation technologies, along with the number of splits for each farmer's field.

 .. code-block:: python